 Try to talk slowly and be patient as your spoken language will not be the Au Pair's mother tongue.
 Learning a foreign language takes time and your Au Pair will probably make a huge effort during the conversation!

 5. Sign the Au Pair contract and close other formalities

-If you would like to help your future Au Pair with travel costs, include this note in the Au Pair contract and establish monthly installments that will be added to the Au Pair pocket money, but do not pay for the travel cost in advance!
+If you would like to help your future Au Pair with the travel costs, include this in the Au Pair contract and establish monthly installments that will be added to the Au Pair pocket money, but do not pay for the travel cost in advance!